anj0la/penguin-2d/README.md

     - Implemented fixed time step for updates, ensuring consistent game logic execution.
     - Added extrapolated state rendering for smoother visuals, with an `alpha` variable in place for potential linear interpolation in future updates.
   - **FPS Management**:
-    - **Cap FPS**: Limit the maximum frames per second for more predictable performance and reduced hardware strain.
+    - `set_fps_cap`: Limit the maximum frames per second for more predictable performance and reduced hardware strain.
-    - **Get FPS**: Access the current FPS value for debugging, logging, or other development purposes.
+    - `get_fps`: Access the current FPS value for debugging, logging, or other development purposes.

 ### Game Objects
 - **Vector2**: A utility class for representing 2D positions or directions.